 Types of dogs

 Though there are quite some dog breeds that don’t smell.
-These include but not limited to,
+These include but are not limited to,

 - Bichon Frise